Civil War (comics): Reception

 At the time of its release, Civil War received mixed reviews.
 Comic Book Round Up gave the series an average rating of 6.5.

 According to a scholarly analysis presented at the 2007 Comic-Con International, this story's conflict is a natural outgrowth of what psychologist Erich Fromm called "the basic human dilemma", the conflicting desires for both security and freedom, and "character motivations on both sides arise from positive human qualities because Fromm's image of human nature is ultimately optimistic, holding that people on either side are struggling to find what is best for all".

-However, over time, Civil War has become more well received.
+Over time, Civil War has become more well received.
 IGN ranked it as one of the greatest comic book events.